UNITES-Lab/keylogging/flush_reload/README.md

 4. Start typing when prompted to on the screen

-After the code had finished execution (or you have completed the manual steps), you can close the gvim terminal.
-Below will be the descriptions of the files.
+Below would be the descriptions of the generated files
 1. flush_reload.png: The graph of cache hits with respect to time
 2. filtered_flush_reload.png: filter result of flush+reload
 3. keypresses.png: The graph of key presses with respect to time